mcdiarmid/Telemetry-via-DigiMesh/README.md

 * ```XBee_to_UDP.py``` acts as an interface between an XBee device and GCS software.
 For each XBee device connected to the mesh network, a UDP socket is created and connected to a user defined port (UDP server hosted by GCS software).

-## TODO

-Currently, these scripts have one purpose - to create multiple one-to-one GCS to vehicle MAVLink connections that share the same wireless DigiMesh network and one common GCS XBee radio.
-However, future commits will aim to improve the usefulness, versatility and reliability of these scripts.

-Below is a prioritized list of TODOs as of April 1<sup>st</sup> 2019:

-1. Prevent threads from crashing when UDP servers are closed.
-Attempt to reconnect.
-2. USB rules for GCS computer and companion computer so admin priviledges are not required to run scripts.
-3. Remove magic numbers and add command line argument passing.
-Overall code tidy-up.
-4. Exit scripts appropriately by closing all open ports and serial connections.
-5. Cleaner initialization process for all GCS and vehicles on the mesh network.
-6. Live console for functions to be executed during script operation.
-7. Investigate rediscovery of devices that have left the mesh network and rejoined.
-8. Non-explicit broadcasts to all devices on the network.
-9. Ensure threads that may access the same area of memory cannot do so simultaneously, avoiding unnecessary crashes.
-10. Interface option for companion computer script to interface with other companion computer software, as opposed to directly with the Pixhawk.
-11. Windows support for GCS script.
-12. TCP and serial options for interfacing with GCS software.